Bread: Yeast

 Many breads are leavened by yeast.
-The yeast most commonly used for leavening bread is Saccharomyces cerevisiae, the same species used for brewing alcoholic beverages.
-This yeast ferments some of the carbohydrates in the flour, including any sugar, producing carbon dioxide.
+The yeast most commonly used for leavening bread is Saccharomyces cerevisiae, the same species used for brewing cereal-based alcoholic beverages.
+This yeast ferments some of the sugars producing carbon dioxide.
 Commercial bakers often leaven their dough with commercially produced baker's yeast.
 Baker's yeast has the advantage of producing uniform, quick, and reliable results, because it is obtained from a pure culture.
 Many artisan bakers produce their own yeast with a growth culture.
 If kept in the right conditions, it provides leavening for many years.

 The baker's yeast and sourdough methods follow the same pattern.
 Water is mixed with flour, salt and the leavening agent.
 Other additions (spices, herbs, fats, seeds, fruit, etc.) are not needed to bake bread, but are often used.
 The mixed dough is then allowed to rise one or more times (a longer rising time results in more flavor, so bakers often "punch down" the dough and let it rise again), loaves are formed, and (after an optional final rising time) the bread is baked in an oven.

 Many breads are made from a "straight dough", which means that all of the ingredients are combined in one step, and the dough is baked after the rising time; others are made from a "pre-ferment" in which the leavening agent is combined with some of the flour and water a day or so ahead of baking and allowed to ferment overnight.
 On the day of baking, the rest of the ingredients are added, and the process continues as with straight dough.
 This produces a more flavorful bread with better texture.
 Many bakers see the starter method as a compromise between the reliable results of baker's yeast and the flavor and complexity of a longer fermentation.
 It also allows the baker to use only a minimal amount of baker's yeast, which was scarce and expensive when it first became available.
 Most yeasted pre-ferments fall into one of three categories: "poolish" or "pouliche", a loose-textured mixture composed of roughly equal amounts of flour and water (by weight); "biga", a stiff mixture with a higher proportion of flour; and "pâte fermentée", which is a portion of dough reserved from a previous batch.